Grade Level: 4 (3-5)

 Take a few minutes to consider the clothing and food items, and think about what weather and climate conditions they might indicate.
 Write on the back of the card a description of the weather and climate conditions where your family lives, and your best guess at what type of climate you live in.

 (Give teams a few minutes.)
 Now, let's have one person from each family tell the class what characteristics they wrote down, while another person from that family writes them on the board (or on large-size chart paper).
 (Wait for students to list all of their characteristics.)
 Do you know in what climate your family lives?
 (Add more adjectives to the lists, as necessary.
 For example, tropical: warm and moist year round, lush, lots of precipitation; desert: little precipitation, hot days, cold nights; coastal: near large bodies of water, cool temperatures, winds; alpine: low temperatures, high altitude, winds, short growing seasons.)
-(Leave the student lists on the board or save if on chart paper, for easy reference during this lesson's hands-on activity or further climate, water and weather study.)
+(Leave the student lists on the board or save if on chart paper, for further climate, water and weather study.)

 These are just some characteristics of a climate.
 Conditions change throughout the year as impacted by weather and seasons.